roboticsuic/UIC-Easy-Breath/Description.md

 **_4. Circuit_:**

-This is the cricuit we have proposed, nonetheless, conexions can be modified as one wishes:
+This is the circuit we have proposed, nonetheless, conexions can be modified as one wishes:

 **Pressure sensor**